Communication on Progress of Balmer Lawrie

 - All the employees have been advised to take the integrity pledge released by the central Vigilance Commission.

 HSE: In pursuance of the leadership’s advocacy for the institutionalization of a proactive HSE (Health, Safety & Environment) culture in the organization, a full-fledged HSE department was set up at the Corporate Office.
 Balmer Lawrie for the first time published its Sustainability Report and Business Responsibility Report for the year 2016-17 and it has been uploaded on the Company’s website.
-This year the HSE Progressive Disciplinary policy was also rolled out.
 Corporate HSE carried out HSE audits in all units across all SBUs, conducted trainings / workshops on Behaviour Based Safety, Process Safety, Sustainable Development and CSR for employees and other stakeholders, and General Planned Inspections at different units on a daily basis.
-In 2017-18 our Company organised training on HSE Legal requirements, Process Safety and Behaviour Based Safety for the operational managers.
-We have also carried out Process Safety Audit was carried out for the temperature controlled warehouse in Hyderabad in 2016-17.
+We have also carried out Process Safety Audit for the Temperature Controlled Warehouses in Hyderabad, Rai and Patalganga in 2018-19.

 Corporate Social Responsibility Click here